matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

   The fully-qualified Matrix ID that has been registered. access_token
   An access token for the account.
-This token may expire at some point, and if so, it MAY come with a refersh_token, described below. refresh_token (optional)
+This token may expire at some point, and if so, it MAY come with a refresh_token, described below. refresh_token (optional)
   A refresh token may be exchanged for a new access_token as described in `Refreshing access tokens`.